DominicMaas/TimelineExtension/README.md

 ## Version History

+### 1.0.3

+* Fixed issue that broke login for Opera users.
+* Added new authentication system for generic browsers (Opera, Firefox Mobile) so they can login.

 ### 1.0.2

-* Testing support for Firefox Mobile login.
 * Fixed scaling issue for Firefox Mobile.
 * Fix issue where websites would be stored in your feed while in private mode.
 * Added recent activities button.
 * Added Opera icon assets.
-* Potentially fixed an issue where timeline activities would not appear or take a while to appear.
+* Fixed an issue where timeline activities would not appear or take a while to appear.

 ### 1.0.1